In our school, English is taught as Phonics, Reading and Writing.

 Each term, every class will be reading a high quality text that links in some way to the curriculum topic.
 As they read this book, the children will be encouraged to play in the text and explore it using their imagination.
 Vocabulary, subject knowledge and inspiration from these reading lessons provide the fuel to write a range of text types during their Writing lessons.
 For more detail on the two approaches we use please see below:

-In KS1 we use Talk for Writing.
+In Reception and Year 1 we use Talk for Writing.
 Talk for Writing enables children to imitate the key language they need for a particular topic orally before they try reading and analysing it.
 Through fun activities that help them rehearse the tune of the language they need, followed by shared writing to show them how to craft their writing, children are helped to write in the same style.
 Schools that have adopted the approach have not only increased their children’s progress but have found that both children and teachers love it.

 Talk for Writing is powerful because it enables children to imitate the language they need for a particular topic orally before reading and analysing it and then writing their own version.
 It build on three stages of teaching: